 DAC Discovery: General Information

-Data access classes contain data fields that hold different data that has been entered in MYOB Advanced.
+Data access classes contain data fields that hold different data that has been entered in MYOB Acumatica.
 The data fields that you select to retrieve data from will be the columns of the resulting generic inquiry form or will be linked to elements of the resulting report.

 To work with a generic inquiry or report, you need to find the data access classes and data fields that underlie the key elements on the relevant data entry form or forms.
 To do this, you inspect these user interface elements.